astariul/gibbs/docs/index.md

 Welcome to the documentation of the `gibbs` package.

-`gibbs` is a package that help you scale your ML workers (and pure python code) across processes and machines.
+`gibbs` is a package that help you scale your ML workers (or any python code) across processes and machines, asynchronously.

 ---

-Features :
+`gibbs` is :

 * ⚡️ Highly performant
 * 🔀 Asynchronous